microsoft/vcpkg-docs/vcpkg/consume/install-locally-modified-package.md

 This is the location of the port's source code.

 ## 3 - Create a temporary Git registry
-Create a temporary Git registry in the source code location, this is in  order to use Git to generate patch files that you can apply in the `portfile.cmake` script.
+Initialize a temporary Git repository in the source code location.
+This is in order to use Git to generate patch files that you can apply in the `portfile.cmake` script.
 Replace `$SOURCE_PATH` with the location obtained in the previous step.